 My work begins by addressing a neglected question about causal models – the question of what makes a model apt.
 My answer to this question motivates a novel variant of a counterfactual theory of causation that resolves the problem of redundant causation.
 Details are available under ‘Research’.
 Drafts of work in progress are available upon request.

 During the academic year 2020 – 21, I studied developmental psychology through the generosity of the Society of Christian Philosophers / Templeton on their Graduate Student Cross-Training Fellowship.
-I plan to bring psychological research on causal and counterfactual reasoning to bear on related philosophical questions.
+In my work, I aim to bring psychological research on causal and counterfactual reasoning to bear on related philosophical questions.

 This is a photo of me walking along the Hudson River in Riverside Park, NYC.